 A Day in the Life

-Is the U.S. Coast Guard Academy right for you?
-Learn what a typical day is like as an Academy cadet and decide if this one-of-a-kind experience filled with rigorous challenge and character-building discipline is the right fit for you.
+Exceeding all your typical colleges means eclipsing expectations each and every day.
+Learn what a (not so typical) day is like as an Academy cadet and decide if this one-of-a-kind experience filled with rigorous challenges and character-building discipline is the right fit for you.